Finding or Choosing a Therapist

 New therapists cannot be trained fast enough to fill the need.
 So trauma specialists have waiting lists and it's very challenging to find an opening.

-Please don't despair, just plan for it to take longer & even more effort and know that y'all are definitely worth it.
+Please don't despair, plan for it to potentially take longer & even more effort and know that y'all are definitely worth it.
 Get on some wait lists — in the meantime, y'all can continue work on making progress before getting in to an appropriate therapist.
 See the Self-Help Indexes New & https://pluralityresource.org for some of the available options (many folk start out with the United Front System Safety Plan course which is free).
 You also may want to check out the United Front Boot Camp (free), and the United Front book series.

 Y'all can also refer to the No Therapist page for advice on going without a therapist while y'all are still looking.